MARTIMM/Sufitrail/Doc/Progress Sufitrail App.md

 * [x] Network on and off line mode to update map and feature cache as well as send user data to a server
 * [x] Device compass to show map correctly pointing the map-north to the real north.
 * [x] Resize events to change from portrait to landscape mode and back.
 Responsive.
 Needed to display everything in proper sizes.
-* [ ] Camera o add a picture as a point on the map when saved.
+* [ ] Camera to add a picture as a point on the map when saved.
 * [ ] Time and clock.

 ### Caching